Sage X3 is a highly scalable solution – it can adapt to companies with as few as ten users and enterprise companies with thousands of users.

 In that list, in the options column in the grid, you need to remove the R option.
 You also need to make sure that GESSPRH and GESSPRH2 functions (these are for the pick tickets) are not functions that the customer reps can access.
 Theoretically, this last step is an extra precaution, but if a user is good with Sage X3, they can call these functions using the Google search bar; for auditing purposes you want to be sure they absolutely can’t get to the pick tickets.

 This is what it should look like when you’re done.

 With that change, when the customer service representative logs back in the system, the link for Preparation will still be there – but if they try to click it, they’ll get the following message:

 This is one of the many ways Sage X3 can scale with you.

 Initially, you might need people to wear multiple hats and help enter orders and create pick tickets and invoices, but hopefully, you’ll become so successful that you’ll need to segregate duties at the security level to accommodate for the new roles and the new organization.

-Have more questions about Sage Enterprise Management, creating pick tickets, or pick ticket security in Sage Enterprise Management?
+Have more questions about Sage X3, creating pick tickets, or pick ticket security in Sage Enterprise Management?
 Please contact us today.